aws-samples/aws-lambda-docker-serverless-inference/djl-object-detection-inference-docker-lambda/README.md

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

-The application illustrates how to serve TensorFlow Object Detection model using [Deep Java Library (DJL)](http://djl.ai).
+This example illustrates how to serve TensorFlow Object Detection model on Lambda Function using [Deep Java Library (DJL)](http://djl.ai).

 - src/main - Code for the application's Lambda function.
 - events - Invocation events that you can use to invoke the function.